EdwinHoksberg/php-fcm/docs/message.rst

   }

 array(1) {
-    'error' =>  // this is a error response to a topic notification string(19) "InvalidRegistration"
+    'error' =>  // this is an error response to a topic notification string(19) "InvalidRegistration"
   }